 Below is our FAQ for anything related to Roller Derby and skating.
 We know that buying your skates, parts, and accessories can be quite overwhelming and we want you to know that we are here to help!
 We have carefully compiled this list based on real questions we have received from our customers.
-Every skater is different and we know that it is impossible to answer every person’s question here so we’ve tried to give you enough information in the answers to help you deicde what will work best for you and your situation.
+Every skater is different and we know that it is impossible to answer every person’s question here so we’ve tried to give you enough information in the answers to help you decide what will work best for you and your situation.
 If you have a question that isn’t covered here, please review our Skate Information page for more questions that require longer answers.
-We are also available to answer more specific questions, just shoot us an email or give us a call at 480-335-7447.
+We are also available to answer more specific questions, just shoot us an email.

 |What Do You Have Questions About?|

 Can you feature my Roller Derby team or league?
 Would it be possible to add our bout, fundraiser, or tournament to your Facebook events?
 Can you sponsor my team or league?

 Can I only order online or can I come into your store?
 Where in the world is Devaskation?
 How do I set-up an appointment?

 We love you…we really love you!!
 Of course we enjoy meeting and helping our customers in person.
 Whether your computer hates you or you just want to hang out with the fun Devaskation crew, we’d by happy to help you in person!
 Please call or email to schedule a time to visit.
 Email is the best way to get us most of the time since we check email on the weekends but are not always in the office to answer the phone.
 We’re not always open, but we’re always doing business!